 After spending years running neck and neck with IBM, Oracle is now clearly in second place.
 Big data, the interest in anything cloud-related and booming database sales mean it is likely to stay there.
 Oracle’s growth isn’t spectacular, but IBM appears to be slowing.

-Salesforce – the only cloud pure-play in the list – has moved into tenth position.
+Salesforce – the only cloud pure-play on the list – has moved into the tenth position.
 It is the fastest growing software company putting on 33 percent last year.